 Through every economic downturn and financial crisis, properties have continued to be sold and bought, and the COVID-19 pandemic is no exception.
-Buyers who were already looking for their dream home before the crisis hit (or just entering the market), now is not the time to drop off.
-The market is adjusting to the current climate with great opportunities for buyers to get ahead.
+With the market adjusting to the current climate, we are already seeing increased buyer activity with those who were already looking for their dream home before the crisis hit and those entering the market looking for opportunities to get ahead.

 A window of opportunity